Level I Trauma Center for Adult and Pediatric Patients

-Loyola University Health System's (Loyola) hospital is designated by the state of Illinois as a Level I Trauma Center for both adult and pediatric patients.
-Additionally, the American College of Surgeons (ACS) also has verified the hospital's Level I Trauma Center status.
-Loyola is the only hospital in Illinois — and one of a select group nationwide — to earn this distinction.
+Loyola Medicine is designated by the state of Illinois as a Level I Trauma Center for both adult and pediatric patients.
+Additionally, the American College of Surgeons (ACS) has verified the hospital's Level I Trauma Center status.
+Loyola is the only hospital in Illinois, and one of a select group nationwide, to earn this distinction.

-The Burn & Shock Trauma Institute serves as the research arm of Loyola's burn and trauma centers investigating problems in post-burn immunosuppression, wound healing and nutritional support.
-The multidisciplinary institute's faculty study clinical, pathophysiologic and edipemiologic problems in trauma, shock and burns.
+The Burn and Shock Trauma Institute serves as the research arm of Loyola's Burn and Trauma Centers, investigating problems in post-burn immunosuppression, wound healing and nutritional support.
+The multidisciplinary institute's faculty study clinical, pathophysiologic and epidemiologic problems in trauma, shock and burns.
 The institute also supports an injury prevention program, which conducts community outreach activities.
-A number of joint educational programs are offered through the Trauma Center and the Burn & Shock Trauma Institute.
+A number of joint educational programs are offered through the Trauma Center and the Burn and Shock Trauma Institute.